samlobe/HydroMap/README.md

   - Example usage:
     `python triplet.py <protein[_processed.gro]> <trajectory> -res <int>` to analyze one residue
     `python triplet.py myProtein_processed.gro traj.dcd -res 10 -ch B` to analyze the resid 10 on chain B
     `python triplet.py myProtein_processed.gro traj.dcd --groupsFile groups_file.txt --groupNum 20` to analyze the group described by MDAnalysis selection string in the 20th line of groups_file.txt
+    `python triplet.py myProtein_processed.gro traj.dcd --selection 'resname LYS and name NZ'` to analyze the atoms selected by a custom string (using MDAnalysis selection language)
-    `python triplet.py protein[_processed.gro traj.dcd -res 10 --hydrationCutoff 6 --time 1` to define hydration waters as being 6 Angstroms (default is 4.25A) around resid 10's heavy atoms, and to analyze just the last 1 ns (default is 5 ns) of the trajectory
+    `python triplet.py myProtein_processed.gro traj.dcd -res 10 --hydrationCutoff 6 --time 1` to define hydration waters as being 6 Angstroms (default is 4.25A) around resid 10's heavy atoms, and to analyze just the last 1 ns (default is 5 ns) of the trajectory
-  - Outputs:
+  - Outputs: a txt file (in 'angles' subdirectory) of water triplet angles in the hydration shell of the group you selected where each frame of the trajectory is a new line.
 - water_triplets/**process_angles.py**
   - Example usage:
     `python process_angles.py <protein[.pdb]>`
     `python process_angles.py myProtein.pdb --multiChain` use when your protein has multiple chains
-    `python process_angles.py myProtein.pdb --groupsFile groups_file.txt` use when you created custom groups to analyze
+    `python process_angles.py myProtein.pdb --groupsFile myCustomGroups.txt` use when you created several custom groups to analyze
+    `python process_angles.py myProtein.pdb --oneAnglesFile 'myProtein_resname_LYS_and_name_NZ_angles.txt'` to process just a single group's angles
-  - Outputs:
+  - Outputs: csv file ('{protein_name}_triplet_data.csv') with the group[s] triplet distributions
 - water_triplets/**analyze_groups.py**
   - Usage: `python analyze_groups.py <protein[.pdb]>`
-  - Outputs:
+  - Outputs: 4 "colored" pdb files by property, histograms of the 4 properties, and 2D plots of each group's PCs (in parent directory)
+    - pdb files: {protein}_Fdewet_colored.pdb, {protein}_PC1_colored.pdb, {protein}_PC2_colored.pdb, {protein}_PC3_colored.pdb
+    - histogram of 4 properties: {protein}_histograms.png
+    - 2D PC plots: {protein}_PCs_2D.png

 ## Supporting Code:
 - remove_checkpointed_duplicates.py